People with stage 2 breast cancer have cancer cells in their breast tissue, nearby lymph nodes, or both.

-Racial inequities may also affect a person’s outlook with breast cancer.
+Racial inequities may also affect the outlook of a person with breast cancer.

-For example, in the U.S., the 5-year relative survival rate is around 92% for white women but 83% for Black women.
+For example, in the U.S., the 5-year relative survival rate is around 92% for white females but 83% for Black females.

 Inequities in healthcare are likely one reason behind this difference, according to the